Table of Contents

 Equipment for Pediatric Anesthesia

-Airway devices for pediatric anesthesia have to be created specifically for children.
+Airway devices for pediatric anesthesia must be designed specifically for children.

 Endotracheal tubes (ETT)

-The characteristics of endotracheal tubes specially designed for the pediatric population are as follows:
+The characteristics of endotracheal tubes designed especially for the pediatric population are as follows:

 - Absence of cuff on the endotracheal tubes